Thanksgiving Salad

 • Arugula – I like to use baby arugula, which has a nice peppery bite but isn’t too sharp.
 It pairs beautifully with the fruit in this salad and the dressing.

-• Romaine – For the nice crunch and to make the salad lighter.
+• Romaine – For a nice crunch and to make the salad lighter.
 You can sub in other lettuces like red leaf or green leaf lettuce, or if you want a softer salad, try butter or bibb lettuce.

 • Pear – Sweet and juicy, love fruit in a holiday salad.
 Any pear will be fine, from Anjou to Bosc.
 It ideally should be just ripe but not too soft.
 Apples are another option — slice them thinly so they provide a delicate crunch.

-• Goat cheese – A creamy and tangy addition – you could leave it out for a vegan salad, though!
-You could also trade in feta or another soft white crumbly cheese for the goat cheese.
+• Goat cheese – A creamy and tangy addition — you could leave it out for a vegan salad, though!
+You can also trade in feta or another soft white crumbly cheese for the goat cheese.
 Or try one of the many flavored fresh goat cheeses for another twist.
 Laura Chenel and Vermont Creamy make some great options.

-• Pomegranate seeds – for their sweet-tart burst of flavor and beautiful jewel-like red color
+• Pomegranate seeds – For their sweet-tart burst of flavor and beautiful jewel-like red color.

 Green Salad with Roasted Butternut Squash, Pears, and Goat Cheese on a table with other salads.

-Vegan Thanksgiving Salad
+Vegan Salad Variation

-What to Serve With Green Salad and Roasted Butternut Squash
+What to Serve With Thanksgiving Salad

 More Holiday Salad Recipes